ymichel/Geolocation-Plugin/readme.txt

 === Geolocation ===
 Contributors: frsh, mdawaffe, automattic, ymichel
-Tags: geolocation, maps, geotag, google maps, travel, Maps, Reise, location based, location, Karte, journey, geo, GPS Requires at least: 5.0
+Tags: geolocation, maps, geotag, google maps, travel, Maps, Reise, location based, location, Karte, journey, geo, GPS Requires at least: 6.0
+Requires PHP: 8.0
 Tested up to: 6.1
-Stable tag: 0.7.4
+Stable tag: 0.8

 Easy display of post location information for travelbloggers or anyone who would like to show the location a post was created.